 Give the student practical working knowledge of safety in the trade areas of employment.
 It uses safety regulatory agencies as a foundation, and also includes forklift training.
 Students will complete online training specific to safety and pollution prevention.
-Prerequisite: Placement test scores at RD 090 College Success & Reading Strategies and MTH 020 Basic Mathematics or higher, and instructor's approval required.
+Prerequisites: Placement test score of 67 or higher for RD 090 College Success and Reading Strategies, and placement into WR 095 College Writing Fundamentals or higher, and placement into MTH 060 Introduction to Algebra or higher.